|

 Thermal Analysis workbench you can define the following

-Inserting a New Heat Transfer
+type of step: Inserting a New Heat Transfer

 Step: Generates a Heat Transfer step in a